 Academics do not solely encompass the whole college experience.
 Preparing for college involves much more than a good transcript.

 “It’s easy to forget that college is not just a place where you go to take an assortment of classes to get a degree," Blake Continued, "The approximately four years you spend at college will shape your life, but in so many more facets that simply academic development.
-College will influence the way you see relationships, community, conflict, and, ultimately, God.”
+The college will influence the way you see relationships, community, conflict, and, ultimately, God.”

 Here is some advice from college students to high school students as they prepare to take the next step in their academic, social, and spiritual growth...

 1. Make time for what really matters.

 Some PHC students have a propensity to take school a bit too seriously, and they ended up missing out on investing in relationships and memories that will last a lifetime.

 “Be prepared to pull one or two all-nighters because a wing-mate came to you with a problem and wanted your input,” Toman said.
 “Be prepared to spend a few fewer hours studying because you took a once-in-a-lifetime day trip to New York City with your friends.”

 Consider these questions: If my life ended tomorrow, what would matter most?
 Would it be my GPA?
 Or would it be how I loved God and others?
 The latter is what we should always prioritize wherever we are in life, even at college.

 2. Get used to stepping outside your comfort zone.

 Sophomore Ellen Reynolds weighed in saying, “I used to hate walking into the dining hall by myself because I was worried that none of my friends would be there to sit with...and now I realize those times are great opportunities to sit down and get to know someone you don’t often talk to!"